louiz/biboumi/doc/biboumi.1.rst

 For example, if the environment contains “BIBOUMI_PASSWORD=blah", this will override the value of the “password” option in the configuration file.

-Sending SIGUSR1 or SIGUSR2 (see kill(1)) to the process will force it to re-read the configuration and make it close and re-open the log files.
+Sending SIGUSR1, SIGUSR2 or SIGHUP (see kill(1)) to the process will force it to re-read the configuration and make it close and re-open the log files.
 You can use this to change any configuration option at runtime, or do a log rotation.

 Here is a description of every possible option: